r-caamano/zfw/README.md

 ---
 ### User space manual configuration
-ziti-edge-tunnel/ziti-router will automatically populate rules for configured ziti services so the following is if you want to configure additional rules outside of the automated ones.
+ziti-edge-tunnel/ziti-router will automatically populate rules for configured ziti services so the following is if you want to configure additional rules outside of the automated ones. zfw-tunnel will also auto-populate /opt/openziti/bin/user/user_rules.sh with listening ports in the config.yml.

 **Note the ```zfw-router_<version>_<arch>.deb``` will install an un-enabled service ```fw-init.service```.
 If you install the zfw-router package without an OpenZiti ziti-router installation and enable this service it will start the ebpf fw after reboot and load the commands from /opt/openziti/bin/user/user_rules.sh.
 If you later decide to install ziti-router this service should be disabled and you should run ```/opt/openziti/bin/start_ebpf_router.py``` you will also need to manually copy the /opt/openziti/etc/ebpf_config.json.sample to ebpf_config.json and edit interface name**

 **(All commands listed in this section need to be put in /opt/openziti/bin/user/user_rules.shin order to survive reboot)**